Aspects of Cubical Higher Category Theory: Cubical weak -groupoids

 A cubical strict $\infty$-functor preserve $(k,j)$-reversors.
-Thus morphisms between cubical strict $(\infty,m)$-categories are just cubical strict $\infty$-functors.
-The category of cubical strict $(\infty,m)$-category is denoted $\Cmc$.
+Thus morphisms between cubical strict $\infty$-groupoids are just cubical strict $\infty$-functors.
+The category of cubical strict $\infty$-groupoids is denoted $\Igp$.
 As in \ref{monad-strict} it is not difficult to show the following proposition \begin{proposition} The evident forgetful functor